amaniket/amaniket/README.md

 - 👋 Hi, I’m @amaniket
 - 👀 I’m interested in coding ,programming , problem solving , creating new softwares and apps...
 - 🌱 I’m currently learning ...
-DSA in java
+DSA and working on mern stack and competitive programming.
+-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... aniketdelhi67@gmail.com